Fiction of non-employment

 Share:

-what a non-employment fiction is
+what a fiction of non-employment is

-what cases of non-employment fiction exist
+what kinds of cases of deemed non-employment exist

-what the prerequisites for non-employment fictions are
+what the conditions for fictions of non-employment are

-what risks there are with non-employment fictions
+what risks are associated with fictions of non-employment

 1. What is a fiction of non-employment?

-3. Examination of a fictitious non-employment
+3. Examination of a deemed non-employment

 4. Applicability of non-employment fictions

-5. FAQ Non-employment fiction
+5. FAQ Non-Employment Fiction

 6. Conclusion